developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/mgmt/index.md

 ###Cannot find device

-If the device cannot be located, in step 6 above tap on "Cannot find" and proceed to step 7 to tap "Yes" to the confirmation message.
+If the device cannot be located, in step 4 above tap on "Cannot find" and proceed to tap "Yes" to the confirmation message.
 On the admin dashboard, the device status is changed from "Being found" to "Cannot find".

 ##Track Device Presence
 The admin dashboard on the web portal monitors device tracking by providing information on: misplaced devices, devices that are being searched for, devices that have been found, and devices that cannot be found.
 For each device, the “Connected AP” friendly name provides a general location of where the device resides based on the AP the device is connected to.
 The connected AP is displayed both on the admin dashboard and Device Tracker client.